kip93/resume/README.md

 ## Attributions

-These are resources used for creating this template, which either require attribution, or I felt should be mentioned.
+These are external resources used for creating this template.

  * The [placeholder profile picture](./example.png) is taken from [here](https://commons.wikimedia.org/wiki/File:Portrait_Placeholder.png) and